mongodb/mongo-ruby-driver/README.md

     $ rake test:unit C_EXT=true

-If you want to test replica set, you can run the following tests
+If you want to test replica set, you can run the following task:
-individually:

-    $ rake test:replica_set_count
-    $ rake test:replica_set_insert
-    $ rake test:replica_set_query
+    $ rake test:rs

 ### Shoulda and Mocha